Spacechild1/vstplugin/README.md

 By default, the project is built in release mode.
 You can change `CMAKE_BUILD_TYPE` from `RELEASE` to `DEBUG` if you want a debug build, for example.

-If you only want to build either the Pd or Supercollider version, simply set the 'PD' or 'SC' variable to 'OFF'.
+If you only want to only build the Pd or Supercollider version, simply set the 'SC' resp.
+'PD' variable to 'OFF'.

-When compiling with GCC on Linux we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'ON'.
+When compiling with GCC on Linux or MinGW, we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'ON'.

 Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
-Dynamic linking, on the other hand, is preferred when destributing via system package managers like "apt" because they will handle the dependencies.
+Dynamic linking, on the other hand, is preferred for destributing via system package managers like "apt".

 #### Prerequisites: